 Summer of Innovation Challenge Rules

-Summer of Innovation is a campaign, powered by YELLOW, to foster creativity and entrepreneurship in kids nationwide.
+Summer of Innovation is a campaign, powered by YELLOW, to foster creativity in students and educators nationwide.

 How to Participate

 - Learn about the Summer of Innovation Challenge at www.summerofinnovation.org.